-HI 231: EUROPE FROM THE RENAISSANCE UP TO THE END OF THE 19TH political and economic life during Renaissance and ends by examining European states as imperial nations and discusses European colonial expansions in the nineteenth century.
+HI 231: EUROPE FROM THE RENAISSANCE UP TO THE END OF THE 19TH CENTURY

-CENTURY

 This course is a continuation of HI 112: Introduction to Ancient European History.
 The course looks into the history of Europe between sixteenth and nineteenth century.
 It seeks to examine the rise of modern European states and capitalism.
-The course starts by situating European social,
+The course starts by situating